petermalcolm/define-your-way/README.md

 ## What is Overshooting? (for those who love details)

 For simplicity, let's say a player wins on the very first round.
 To do this, he or she would have receive at least 7 creativity points *and* at least 7 accuracy points.
 So, 7C+8A (7 creativity and 8 accuracy) would be a winning score.
-But a player receiving 6C+8A would wrap around the board the horizontal way, and end up as if she had not scored any points at all -- we call this the Pac Man &trade; rule.
+But a player receiving 6C+8A would wrap around the board the horizontal way, and end up as if she had not scored any accuracy points at all -- we call this the Pac Man&trade; rule.
+A player can overshoot like this and wrap around the board accuracy/horizontally or creative/vertically, sometimes multiple times per game.